Michotastico/Docketter/README.md

 ## What it does

-In the developing context, one can use one or more docker-compose files (even with different names) and sometimes is complex to start/stop the dockers not knowning directly the paths of the files.
+In the developing context, one can use one or more docker-compose files (even with different names) and sometimes is complex to start/stop the dockers not knowing directly the paths of the files.

 Docketter store in a config file (`~/.config/docketter/`) all your dockers with a easy to remember name or alias, making the process of manage docker-compose files more human acceptable.